Overall City RankingOut of 1105 cities (72nd percentile)

 Access to recreational amenities like parks and trails.

 Access to major transit hubs.

-This map image shows high-stress and low-stress areas for bicycling in Thousand Oaks.
-If you'd like to see an interactive version of this map with street-level data, explore PeopleForBikes' BNA tool.
+This interactive map shows high-stress and low-stress areas for bicycling in Thousand Oaks.
+If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.